Hispellum: History

 The area of Hispellum has been occupied from the Iron Age (7th c.
-BC), as shown by archaeology particularly in the necropolis at Portonaccio, although most of the tombs date to the 3rd or 2nd century BC.
-Traces of the early settlement from 7th - 4th centuries BC have been found near the church of Sant’ Andrea.
+BC), as shown by archaeology, particularly in the necropolis at Portonaccio, although most of the tombs date to the 3rd or 2nd century BC.
+Traces of the early settlement from the 7th to 4th centuries BC have been found near the church of Sant’ Andrea.

 Umbria had been conquered by the Romans by approximately 260 BC.
 Incorporation into the Roman state occurred soon afterwards; some Umbri were given full citizenship or citizenship without the right to vote and about 40,000 Romans settled in the region.

 Hispellum was one of the Umbrian towns that resisted Hannibal and possibly sent aid to Rome during the Second Punic War.
-It began to be urbanised from the late 3rd century when a long artificial terrace with a retaining wall of opera quadrata using local limestone laid without mortar was built near Sant’ Andrea in the area of the later forum.
+It began to be urbanised from the late 3rd century when a long artificial terrace with a retaining wall of opera quadrata using local limestone laid without mortar was built near Sant’ Sant'Andrea in the area of the later forum.

 Hispellum is mentioned in Pliny, Strabo and Ptolemy's Geography.

 The ancient sanctuary to Venus (or her Umbrian equivalent) was an important sacred place for Umbrian tribes from the 3rd c.
 BC and the site was monumentalised, at least in the south-eastern part towards the city, in the Republican age (2nd-1st century BC).

-Under Augustus monumentalisation of the hill slope was increased, with inclusion of the theatre etc., on a Hellenistic sanctuary model, as at Tibur and Praenesta and other sites in Lazio.
-The town was also developed by Augustus, who at any rate founded a colony there (Colonia Julia Hispellum) in ca. 41-40 BC as a reward for soldiers who fought on his side at Philippi and in the Perusine War (41-40 BC).
-The land had been brutally confiscated, as part of the Valle Umbra, which led to the Umbrian revolt culminating in the Perusine War.
-Augustus must have favoured Hispellum as he also extended its territory to the springs and sanctuary of the Clitunno, 20 km distant, which had originally belonged to the territory of Mevania, and the city provided a public bath and accommodation there.
+Some of the land of the Valle Umbra was brutally confiscated by Augustus to found colonies there as a reward for tens of thousands of Caesar's veterans who had fought for the Triumvirate and additionally, tens of thousands of them who had fought for the Republican cause in the war at Philippi.
+This led to the Umbrian revolt culminating in the Perusine War (41-40 BC).
+Hispellum supported Augustus in the Perusine War and became Colonia Julia Hispellum in ca. 41-40 BC.
+Augustus also favoured Hispellum by extending its territory to the springs and sanctuary of the Clitunno, 20 km distant, which had originally belonged to the territory of Mevania, and the city provided a public bath and accommodation there.

+Under Augustus, the town was also developed and monumentalisation of the hill slope was increased by the extension of the sanctuary with inclusion of the theatre following a Hellenistic model, as at Tibur, Praeneste, and other sites in Lazio.

-It must have received more colonists under Vespasian as it is also referred to in inscriptions as “Colonia Urbana Flavia”.
+It must have received more colonists under Vespasian as it is also referred to in inscriptions as "Colonia Urbana Flavia".
 It received another influx of veteran colonists under Hadrian.

 Hispellum received the name of Flavia Constans by a rescript of the emperor Constantine recorded on a marble tablet found in 1733 at the centre of the sanctuary and now at the Communal Palace of Spello.
 It showed that the city was important, as it was thereby appointed the seat of the annual meetings of the Umbrian peoples, which had previously taken place only in the Etruscan city of Volsinii.